 From classics to games you probably didn’t even know existed, we’ve compiled the best games themed around bloodsuckers.
 Filling the role of protagonist and antagonist, vampires are far more complex than many of their undead brethren, which often leads to a game heavy in lore, exposition, and mythology.

 You know how there are dozens of different zombie games out there?
 Well, it’s not quite like that for vampires.
 For every ten games there are of the rotting undead, there may be 1/8th of a vampire game, even with counting the entire Castlevania series.
+Here, then, are the best vampire games you can sink your teeth into.

 Developer: Terminal Reality Publisher: Gathering of Developers